Mystery Science Theater 3000: The Movie: Production

+Promotion and marketing of the film also ran into problems.
+Their test audience in Los Angeles was overseen by Universal, who had selected an audience that the MST3K crew did not think best suited for the show; they spoofed this experience in a later episode skit involving Crow's script for a film "Earth versus Soup".
+Marketing was being run by Gramercy but they had sunk most of the funds into the other film on their roster, Barb Wire.
+As such, the film's release was more muted than they had expected.
+At this point, the crew were also struggling with their renewal negotiations with Comedy Central, which also created tension among the crew.

 Release

 Box office

-Mystery Science Theater 3000: The Movie was released on April 19, 1996, in only 26 theaters, grossing $206,328, a $7,935 per theater average.
+Mystery Science Theater 3000: The Movie was released on April 19, 1996, a month before the TV series ended its run on Comedy Central, in only 26 theaters, grossing $206,328, a $7,935 per theater average.
 It went on to gross $1,007,306.

 Critical reception

 The film received generally positive reviews from critics.
 On review aggregator website Rotten Tomatoes, the film holds an 80% rating, based on 56 reviews, with an average rating of 6.7/10.
 The site's consensus states: "Mystery Science Theater 3000: The Movie may be thin and uneven, but it's hilarious in enough of the right spots to do the show's big-screen transition justice."

 Home media

 The film was released on VHS by MCA/Universal Home Video to rental outlets on October 1, 1996.
 The film was released for retail sales on April 8, 1997, on both VHS and Laserdisc formats.
 MST3K: The Movie was released on DVD in 1998 by Image Entertainment.

 Universal re-released the DVD on May 6, 2008, through their Rogue Pictures subsidiary.
 The film is in anamorphic widescreen, and includes an upgraded Dolby Digital 5.1 soundtrack, with an alternate French dub that is noticeably different from the original English one, as many of the pop culture references that the show was famous for did not translate well overseas and had to be replaced.

 It was announced on June 7, 2013, that Shout!
-Factory would be releasing MST3K: The Movie on a Blu-ray/DVD combo pack Collector's Edition.
+Factory would be releasing Mystery Science Theater 3000: The Movie on a Blu-ray/DVD combo pack Collector's Edition.
 This release included, for the first time, the deleted scenes from the film.